simmoe/firestore-web-authentication/README.md

 # firestore-web-authentication
- A hardcoded intro to authenticastion with google firestore
+ A hardcoded intro to authentication with google firestore